grumpyjames/birding-almanac/features/a-200-bird-year/part-03-hertfordshire-hawfinches.md

 The cycle from Hertford North to Bramfield has some surprises, though;
 a Red Kite floats above the road.
 A collection of blobs in a furrowed field catches my eye as I cycle by.
-The bird book section of the brain pipes up excitedly: "were those grey partridges?"
+The bird book section of the brain pipes up excitedly: "were those Grey Partridges?"
 Well, potentially, but could you be quicker next time?
 I turn the bike around, retrace my steps (pedal strokes?) and cast my eyes over where the blobs were.

 Were being the operative word.
 As the area is now blob free.
 Hmm.
-That's quite the disappearing act.
+Quite the disappearing act.
 There are hints of bird along the ridges of the furrows, but they could just as easily be rocks.
 A watched field never boils, they say, so I briefly examine my phone to make sure I'm still on the right track.
 I am.
 No further